William Garrow: Prosecution

-During the period when Garrow worked as a barrister, the sugar planters of the West Indies held large amounts of power in Parliament, allowing them to maintain a monopoly on the marketing of sugar in England that brought great profits.
-This industry was largely profitable due to the use of slave labour, to which Garrow had long been opposed; when the sugar planters offered him a job managing all of their legal and political business, he replied that "if your committee would give me their whole incomes, and all their estates, I would not be seen as the advocate of practices which I abhor, and a system which I detest".
-In 1806 Thomas Picton, the Governor of Trinidad, was charged with a single count of "causing torture to be unlawfully inflicted" on a young free mulatto girl; he was brought before the Court of King's Bench under Lord Ellenborough.
+During the period when Garrow worked as a barrister, the slavocracy of the British West Indies held large amounts of power in Parliament, allowing them to maintain a monopoly on the sugar trade in Britain which produced a vast amount of profit.
+This industry was profitable due to the use of Black slave labour, to which Garrow had long been opposed; when the members of the pro-slavocracy West India Committee offered him a job managing their legal and political affairs, he replied that "[even] if your committee would give me their whole incomes, and all their estates, I would not be seen as the advocate of practices which I abhor, and a system which I detest".
+In 1806, Thomas Picton, the governor of Trinidad, was charged with a single count of "causing torture to be unlawfully inflicted" on 14-year old free woman of color Luisa Calderón; he was brought before the Court of King's Bench under Lord Ellenborough.
 The court records run to 367 pages, and Garrow was deeply involved as prosecuting counsel; indeed, his opening speech on 24 February 1806 is considered by Braby to be one of his best.
 The case centred on whether or not Spanish law, which allowed torture, was still in effect at the time of the incident.
 The jury eventually decided that it was not, and Ellenborough found Picton guilty.
 Picton's counsel requested a retrial, which was granted; the jury in the second trial eventually decided that Picton was innocent.

 Thanks to Garrow's political connections, he was made first Solicitor General and then Attorney General for the Prince of Wales in 1806 and 1807; he was recommended by Erskine, who said in a letter to the Prince that "he knows more of the real justice and policy of everything connected with the criminal law than any man I am acquainted with".
 In 1812 he prosecuted Leigh Hunt for seditious libel against the Prince Regent; thanks to his work, Hunt was found guilty, reversing the judgment of an 1811 trial in which he had been acquitted.